-Guided by the CAMP goals and this vision, the Advisory Committee identified several recommended actions for addressing the challenges discussed in previous section of this plan .
-Understandably, these actions will need to be more fully refined during the implementation phase, but the plan by adopting a mix of strategies represents a balanced approach to addressing the future water challenges in the Treasure Valley.
+Guided by the CAMP goals and vision, the Committee identified several recommended actions for addressing the challenges discussed in previous sections of this Plan.
+Understandably, these actions will need to be more fully refined during the implementation phase, but the Plan by adopting a mix of strategies represents a balanced approach to addressing the future water challenges in the Treasure Valley.
 These actions have not been ranked or placed in order of priority.

-Enhance Water Data Collection, Analysis and Planning
+Enhance Water Data Collection, Analysis, and Planning

-Water planning and management tools, developed and updated using accurate data and current interpretations of the hydrology and estimates of water use of the Valley are needed to reduce uncertainty, effectively and efficiently use the water resources of Idaho, and better manage the resource.

-Successful water management protects the public health and safety, minimizes conflicts, and promotes the economic and environmental health of Idaho.
+Several types of data are needed to effectively manage the water resource.
+Water planning and management tools should be developed and updated using accurate data.
+These tools are needed to reduce uncertainty and improve effectiveness and efficiency.
+Taking the following actions will contribute to successful water management that protects the public health and safety, minimizes conflicts, and promotes the economic and environmental health of Idaho:

-The following should be accomplished:

-- Improve ground water models and technical tools to meet administrative purpose and to facilitate decision making - Support water supply modeling and stream flow monitoring - Measure water usage changes, reporting demand trends to IWRB - Support drought planning to increase the resiliency of the water supply specific to the Boise drainage - Support efforts at assessing potential effects of water management on the natural environment - Create a mechanism for coordination within the ground water community Continue to increase transparency of planning process - Organize a periodic Water Forum ("Water Summit") to assess the state of the aquifer and discuss emerging issues and opportunities
+- Improve ground water models and technical tools to meet administrative purpose and to facilitate decision making; - Support water supply modeling and stream flow monitoring; - Measure water-use changes and report demand trends to the IWRB; - Support drought planning to increase the resiliency of the water supply specific to the Boise drainage;

+- Support efforts at assessing potential effects of water management on the natural environment; - Create a mechanism for coordination within the ground water community; - Continue to increase transparency of planning process; - Organize a periodic Water Forum ("Water Summit") to assess the state of the aquifer and discuss emerging issues and opportunities.

-Additional storage and supply
+Additional Storage and Supply

 Additional storage or other sources of water supply may be needed in the future to offset the increased variability of water supply and additional water demand.

-Due to the complexity and extended lead time required for initiating storage and water supply projects, study of these projects should be continual to ensure the information is available when decisions need to be made.
+Because of the extended lead time required for initiating storage and water supply projects, study of these projects should be continual.
+This will ensure the information is available when decisions need to be made.
+The following actions should be part of the evaluation of future supply options:

-- Continue the study of the feasibility of potential surface water storage projects in a manner that comprehensively addresses supply options and avoids conflict - Investigate the feasibility of utilizing managed recharge for meeting future water demands - Support the exchange of Reclamation's Salmon flow augmentation space in Lucky Peak (excluding stream flow maintenance) with replacement water supply consistent with the Nez Perce term sheet - Evaluate augmentation of existing cloud seeding programs as an option for increasing supply
+- Continue the study of the feasibility of potential surface water storage projects in a manner that comprehensively addresses supply options and avoids conflict: - Investigate the feasibility of utilizing managed recharge for meeting future water demands; - Support the exchange of the USBOR's salmon flow augmentation space in Lucky Peak (excluding stream flow maintenance) with replacement water supply consistent with the Nez Perce term sheet; - Evaluate augmentation of existing cloudseeding programs as an option for increasing water supply.